 It's no small decision to refinance your mortgage, so don't jump on refinancing only because other people are doing it.
 Take some time to find out what the net expenses and monthly payments will be, and whether it's the best option for you.

-One rule of thumb is that you should consider mortgage refinancing if you can decrease your rate of interest by at least 2 percent.
-However, many lenders believe that a 1 percent saving is enough of an incentive.
+You should consider mortgage refinancing if you can decrease your rate of interest by at least 2 percent.
+However, many lenders believe that 1 percent savings are enough of an incentive.
 Mortgage refinancing may also be recommended if you plan to stay in your home for the next five years.

 Benefits of refinancing your mortgage